zdravkov/kendo-docs/getting-started/framework/hierarchicaldatasource/overview.md

     var middleManagement = ceo.children.view();

+### The `hasChildren` property

+The `hasChildren` boolean property indicates whether a data item contains children that can be fetched from the server.
+You can either hard-code it, map it to another property, or compute it with a function:

+    // hard-code that the item will always have children
+    hasChildren: true

+    // map the hasChildren property to the HasEmployees field, serialized from the server
+    hasChildren: "HasChildren"

+    // compute whether the given item will have children
+    hasChildren: function(item) {
+        return item.HasEmployees && item.RelatedDepartment;
+    }

 ### Binding a HierarchicalDataSource to remote data with multiple service end-points

     // configuration of the products service end-point